Virtualization-projects/rancher-labs-wiki/Configuration-Framework-in-Cattle.md

 `example: ./config.sh —force haproxy`

-After that, verify that the config file was generated and applied correctly on the network-agent container
+After that, verify that the config file was generated and applied correctly

-To test 2), invoke the logic generating configUpdate request, and see if the cattle.config_item_status.requested_version field was incremented by one.
+To test 2), invoke the cattle logic generating configUpdate request, and see if the **cattle.config_item_status.requested_version** field was incremented by one.

 Then of course, test 1) and 2) in conjunction - ConfigUpdate request should trigger config item increment, and that in turn should trigger script apply on the network-agent.